xxfoundation/elixxir-server/README.md

 Available Commands:
-  benchmark   Server benchmarking tests generate    Generates version and dependency information for the Elixxir binary help        Help about any command version     Print the version and dependency information for the Elixxir binary
+  benchmark   Server benchmarking tests generate    Generates version and dependency information for the xx network binary help        Help about any command version     Print the version and dependency information for the xx network binary

 Flags:
   -c, --config string             Path to load the Node configuration file from.
-If not set, this file must be named gateway.yaml and must be located in ~/.xxnetwork/, /opt/xxnetwork, or /etc/xxnetwork.
+                                  If not set, this file must be named gateway.yaml and must be located in ~/.xxnetwork/,
+                                  /opt/xxnetwork, or /etc/xxnetwork.
       --disableStreaming          Disables streaming comms.
   -h, --help                      help for server
-  -l, --logLevel uint             Level of debugging to print (0 = info, 1 = debug, >1 = trace).
+  -l, --logLevel uint             Level of debugging to print (0 = info,
+                                  1 = debug, >1 = trace).
       --registrationCode string   Registration code used for first time registration.
-Required field.
+This is a unique code provided by xx network.
+(Required)
-      --useGPU                    Toggle use of GPU.
-(Must be built or run with -tags gpu, and gpumathsnative must be installed)
+      --useGPU                    Toggles use of the GPU.

 Use "server [command] --help" for more information about a command.
 ```